watir/watir_meta/README.md

 About
 -----
-This is the meta-gem for having a convenient way to switch between different Watir drivers.
+This is the meta-gem for installing all necessary dependencies and having a convenient way to switch between different Watir drivers.

 Currently supported drivers are:
  - [watir-classic] (https://github.com/watir/watir-classic)
  - [watir-webdriver] (https://github.com/watir/watir-webdriver)

-Visit [Watir website](http://watir.com) or refer to each gem's own README for better understanding of how to use these libraries.
+Visit [Watir website](http://watir.com) or refer to each gem's own README and documentation for better understanding of how to use these libraries.

 Usage
 -----